What is a banjo

 The hull is made of stainless steel with a chrome coating for rigidity and a high-gloss finish and high torsional strength.
 The patch is made of Deering's patented high-density PET for greater durability.

 It has five strings and an open soundboard, which also has a double rod.
 This stainless steel rod not only provides much needed strength, but also offers a more linear acoustic capability.
 The neck design is of a thin rock design for a very pleasant feel, compensated by a scale of 67.8 cm.

 In addition, it features 16 tensioners and Deluxe Deering series tuning peghead keys.
-The helmet has a lowered upper edge to give it a higher quality aesthetic touch.
+The headphones has a lowered upper edge to give it a higher quality aesthetic touch.
 There is also something that catches our attention and that is its weight of only 2 kg.
-We don’t know why, but we are aware of how comfortable it is to play it.
+We don't know why, but we are aware of how comfortable it is to play it.

 The sound of the phrases is great and on the higher notes you can feel an explosive punch.
 The arpeggios are an aural delight and the neck design allows for an agile sound for the grooves.

 The Deering Goodtime Banjo is one of the best mid-to-high end options you'll find on the market.
 We are aware that there are proposals that exceed two thousand euros.
 But this banjo, despite being affordable, lacks nothing compared to the more expensive ones that only justify their price for the luxury in many of its components.
 Find the best price at Thomann.

 Other options from this Deering brand include the Deering Goodtime Two Banjo, which has a closed case and overcomes some sound issues.
 The Deering Goodtime Banjo Starter Package is a five-string Goodtime Open Back pack that includes picks, strap, study DVD and protective case.

 - Materials: maple, granadillo, ebony, brass, chrome, steel, PET, ABS.